The Center for Student Success (OASIS)

 Safety and Security Services

 Husson’s uniformed security officers provide 24/7 campus coverage.
-Our staff consists of 8 full time and 11 part time Security Officers, as well as one full time officer from the Bangor Police Department.
+Our staff consists of 12 full time and 6 part time Security Officers, as well as one full time officer from the Bangor Police Department.
 We are committed to providing our faculty, staff, students, and guests with a safe and friendly environment both on and around our campus.
-Statistically, Maine is the second safest state in our nation.
+Statistically, Maine is one of the safest states in our nation.
 However, that’s not to say that crime never occurs here at Husson University.
-Husson, along with many other institutions of higher education is required to publish an annual report which illustrates certain classes of crimes and fire safety statistics for our campus.
-We are confident that after reviewing our Jeanne Clery Act statistics, you will see that Husson is indeed a safe place to be.
+Husson, along with many other institutions of higher education is required to publish an Annual Security Report, which illustrates certain classes of crimes and fire safety statistics for our campus.
+We are confident that after reviewing our Annual Security Report, you will see that Husson is indeed a safe place to be.
 Husson University is fortunate to have experienced so few crimes, but because crimes can and do occasionally occur on our campus, we strongly encourage a collaborative approach towards safety.
 We truly believe that we all share a responsibility in keeping our community a safe and enjoyable place to live and visit.
 Husson University is committed to achieving campus safety and security for all members and visitors of our community.